Skip to contents

 max_iterations

-Maximum number of iterations employed to refine the corridor edges (see corridor_edge()).
+A positive integer greater than 0, with upper limit unrestricted, representing the maximum number of iterations employed to refine the corridor edges (see corridor_edge()).

 capping_method